ANYWHERE FROM 1-7 NIGHTS AT BACKCOUNTRY RANCHES

 IS IT POSSIBLE FOR A KITFOX AND AN INSTRUCTOR TO COME TO ME?

-Ferry costs to bring our Kitfox to you: $150/hr
+Ferry costs to bring our Kitfox to you: $10/hour discount

-Plus all lodging and meal expenses for the instructor.
-(The same expenses you would have for yourself if visiting us)
+Plus reimbursement for: lodging, meals and travel expenses for the instructor.
+(The same expenses you would have for yourself, if visiting us).

 WHERE ARE YOU LOCATED?